gitlabhq/gitlabhq/doc/ci/examples/deployment/composer-npm-deploy.md

 ## Running Composer and NPM scripts with deployment via SCP

-This guide covers the building dependencies of a PHP project while compiling assets via a NPM script.
+This guide covers the building dependencies of a PHP project while compiling assets via an NPM script.

-While is possible to create your own image with custom PHP and Node JS version, for brevity, we will use an existing [Docker image](https://hub.docker.com/r/tetraweb/php/) that contains both PHP and NodeJS installed.
+While is possible to create your own image with custom PHP and Node JS versions, for brevity, we will use an existing [Docker image](https://hub.docker.com/r/tetraweb/php/) that contains both PHP and NodeJS installed.

 ```yaml